Information About ASVAB Test

 The score in ASVAB serves two purposes.
 Firstly, it determines if a candidate is qualified to join military services.
 Secondly, it helps to outline the type of military jobs that a candidate is perfectly suited to.

-An ambitious candidate cannot be satisfied with compromising with his career decisions.
-Hence, in order to have a command over your military career map, it is essential to score well in the ASVAB and be in league for the best jobs.
-Understanding the ASVAB is crucial for candidates seriously considering a career in armed forces.
+It is essential that you achieve high scores in the test, to be in league for the best jobs in the Armed Services.
+Understanding the exam is crucial for candidates seriously considering a career in armed forces.
 This helps them to get an idea of the expectations from prospective military personnel.

-There is a predefined procedure to take the ASVAB, which requires the candidate to get in touch with a military recruiter as the first step.
-The recruiter conducts an interview in order to see if the candidate is qualified to take the ASVAB.
-For this, he asks questions to the candidate about his educational history, track record, drug usage, physical health etc. The recruiter qualifies a candidate according to the responses given by him to these questions and provides a suitable time to take the ASVAB.
+There is a predefined procedure to take the test, which requires the candidate to get in touch with a military recruiter as the first step.
+The recruiter conducts an interview in order to see if the candidate is qualified to take the exam.
+For this, he asks questions to the candidate about his educational history, track record, drug usage, physical health etc. The recruiter qualifies a candidate according to the responses given by him to these questions and provides a suitable time to take this test.
 At times, a qualifying test may also be conducted to make an estimate of the candidate’s worth.
-The ASVAB is scheduled at the closest testing center for the candidate.
+This is scheduled at the closest testing center for the candidate.

 There are 2 types of testing centers for ASVAB.
 These are